Consultations — have your say

 On this page, you will find information about current policy consultations regarding changes to the .nz Rules, as well as details about past consultations and reviews.

-There are no consultations open.
+There are no open consultations.

 Past consultations and reviews

-Conflicted names policy consultation (closed)
+Conflicted domain names policy consultation (closed)

 This policy consultation sought feedback on proposed changes to the management of conflicted domain names in the .nz domain name space.